haskell-serbia/tutorials/dependent_types.md

 The same thing would happen in case we try to return anything else except `()` for `GET` and `Maybe Body` for `POST` request.
 Now we see from this simple example why dependent types are considered excellent tool when program correctness is of ultimate importance.
-There is no funky runtime behaviour, our app will blow up in our face at compile time if we don't write the only correct version of the program.
+There is no funky runtime behavior, our app will blow up in our face at compile time if we don't write the only correct version of the program.

-I agree this looks cumbersome and involves a lot of boilerplate (this is from perspective of a haskeller, java programmers will not notice anything :) ) but currently this is the only way to mimmick dependent types until they are a part of the language.
+I agree this looks cumbersome and involves a lot of boilerplate (this is from perspective of a Haskeller, Java programmers will not notice anything :) ) but currently this is the only way to mimic dependent types until they are a part of the language.

 Concepts described here are hard and in case you could not follow all don't beat your self up.
 Haskell can be hard as it is without language extensions.
 Read online resources and try again until it "sinks in".
-Most of us don't not write programs for NASA everyday and Haskell Type System is already powerfull enough even without dependent types.
-That said it doesen't mean you should not explore and play with different concepts that will probably be really important in the future.
+Most of us don't write programs for NASA everyday and Haskell Type System is already powerful enough even without dependent types.
+That said it doesn't mean you should not explore and play with different concepts that will probably be really important in the future.